praveer09/praveer09.github.io/_posts/2015-09-19-using-optional-to-specify-presence-or-absence-of-a-value.markdown

 categories: technology
 ---

+Java 8 introduced Optional which serves as a container for values abstracting out the presence or absence of values.
+In this article I will be showing how using it helps in writing null safe code.

 Let's say you have to use an interface to write some logic and you see the below interface definition.

 {% highlight java %}